Madhuri301991/databricks_formula1_Race/README.md

 - 5]f1_raw database:
 circuits, constructors, drivers, laptimes, pitstops, qualifying, races,results
 ------------------------------------------------------------------------------------------
-- http://ergast.com/mrd/     --> third party API to get the data for formula1 sports racing
+- http://ergast.com/mrd/     --> third party API to get the data for formula1 sports racing.
+It has data for all races from 1950 onwards